JonatanMGit/SML-Reader/Readme.md

 1. In main.cpp check your Ethernet Network and your OBIS Codes.
 1. Compile and upload the code to your W5500-EVB-Pico.
 1. Get data!
 (You can also use OTA now)

+More information about the configuration can be found on my [Blog](https://miarecki.eu/posts/ha-sml-electricity-meter/).